Alfred Whitney Griswold

 Alfred Whitney Griswold (October 27, 1906 – April 19, 1963) was an American historian and educator.
 He served as 16th president of Yale University from 1951 to 1963, during which he built much of Yale's modern scientific research infrastructure, especially on Science Hill.

 Early life

 Griswold was born in Morristown, New Jersey, the son of Elsie Montgomery (Whitney) and Harold Ely Griswold.
-He graduated from Hotchkiss School in 1925, before obtaining his B.A. from Yale University in 1929, where he edited campus humor magazine The Yale Record.
+He graduated from Hotchkiss School in 1925, before earning his B.A. from Yale University in 1929, where he edited the campus humor magazine The Yale Record.

 A member of the Griswold family, he was a descendant, on his mother's side, of Eli Whitney, and of six colonial governors of Connecticut on his father's side.
 As an undergraduate, Griswold, along with a handful of students and faculty members, founded the Yale Political Union.